Spaces and skills

-Our Fine Art, Design and Foundation Diploma courses are based in Priestman Building, City Campus.
+Our Fine Art and Design courses are based in Priestman Building, City Campus.
 From generous-sized individual studio spaces, to project and exhibition spaces, there is plenty of room for you to explore new ideas and experiment with different techniques.
 You'll also have access to the FabLab, where there are further fabrication and production facilities to use.

 We'll introduce you to and teach you a blend of traditional and modern techniques.
 You'll learn through staff-led demonstrations and hands-on making, designing and creating, using dedicated facilities and equipment.

 As well as academic staff, you'll have the support of our specialist technicians, who are on hand to help you realise your vision.